andreventuravale/esbuild-plugin-wildcard-imports/README.md

 ### Known issues

-- Aggregations of type `export * from`, although the most common case, does not work.
+- Aggregations of type `export * from`, although the most common and helpful case, does not work.
   - Reason: under investigation
   - Documented at: <a href="./tests/known-issues/esm-export-aggregation-does-not-work/test.js">./tests/known-issues/esm-export-aggregation-does-not-work/test.js</a>